StuyPulse/stuypulse-guides/DevGuide.markdown

     protected void execute() {
 	Robot.drivetrain.tankdrive(Robot.oi.driverPad.getLeftY(), Robot.oi.driverPad.getRightY()
     )

     // Make this return true when this Command no longer needs to run execute() protected boolean isFinished() {
-        // This is Drivetrain's default command.
+        // Because this is a default command for a subsystem (Drivetrain)
-        return false;
+        // it should not end when the button is de-pressed. return false;
     }